East Tennessee rail network devastated by Helene could take months to reopen

 Within hours of Helene's passage, Norfolk Southern crews swiftly mobilized along the hardest-hit areas along their Salisbury-Morristown line which suffered extensive damage.
 Over 21,000 feet of track were washed out, and thousands more were damaged by scour, fill failures and slides.
 Multiple bridges were also damaged.

-ASHEVILLE, N.C. – A major East Tennessee rail network devastated by Hurricane Helene could take months to reopen, according to Norfolk Southern officials.
+ASHEVILLE, N.C. – An East Tennessee rail network devastated by Hurricane Helene could take months to reopen, according to Norfolk Southern officials.

 The storm's historic flooding last month caused unprecedented damage and severe topographical changes in the region.